gpetters94/Shades-of-gray-theme/README.md

 To fix this behavior the file `userContent.css` contains color-neutral form widgets.
 Copy the file or its contents to this location for enabling:

 `~/.mozilla/firefox/<name-of-your-profile>/chrome/userContent.css`

+You should choose the dark style in Firefox to get a consistent dark appearance.

 #### Inkscape
 Original colored icons in Inkscape are hard to identify in dark themes.
 The file `icon.svg` in folder `Inkscape-icons` contains bright icons.